klequis/klequis.io/site/content/blog/installing-mongodb-on-ubuntu/index.md

 ## Definitions

+Reading the definition of a term doesn't always lead to immediate understanding.
+For me, the best way to learn new terms is to read through them, put them to use as you will do below, and then come back and read them again.

 - **Resource:** A resource can be a database, collection, set of collections or a cluster.

 - **Action:** An action specifies the operation allowed on the resource.
 For example 'find', 'create' or 'insert'.